bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Monday, the 14-day percent change in average new cases was:
+As of Tuesday, the 14-day percent change in average new cases was:

 - -7% in Champaign County
 - 10% in Illinois
 - -17% in the United States
-- -13% worldwide
+- -16% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png"